 Sample collection, mock community preparation and PCR amplification

-Arthropod samples were collected in native rainforests on the Hawaiian Islands Maui and Big Islands and oak forest near the University of California Berkeley in spring 2015 and 2016 by beating vegetation.
+Arthropod samples were collected in native rainforests on the Hawaiian Islands (Maui and Hawaii Island) and oak forest near the University of California Berkeley in spring 2015 and 2016 by beating vegetation.
 Specimens were stored in 99 % ethanol, morphologically identified to order and then assigned to morphotypes, which likely correspond to separate species.
-We extracted DNA from 44 of these morphotypes, representing 19 orders (of Arachnida, Crustacea, Insecta & Myriapoda, see supplementary Table 1 for details on taxonomy).
+We extracted DNA from 44 of these morphotypes, representing 19 orders (Arachnida, Crustacea, Insecta & Myriapoda, see supplementary Table 1 for details on taxonomy).
 DNA extractions were performed on whole bodies using the Qiagen Puregen Kit according to the manufacturer’s protocol (Qiagen, Hilden, Germany).
 The concentration of each extraction was determined using a Qbit Fluorometer with the high sensitivity assay (Thermo Scientific, Waltham, USA) and each sample subsequently diluted to a final concentration of 15 ng/µl.
 We then prepared 23 mock communities by pooling randomized volumes of each of the 44 samples.
 Each pool contained all samples in randomized volumes from 0.7 to 5 µl per sample and increments of 0.1 µl.

 We chose 8 different primer combinations amplifying three mitochondrial and four nuclear markers (see Table 1).
 All primer pairs amplified sequences shorter than 500 bp to achieve an overlap of 2 x 300 bp Illumina MiSeq reads.
 PCRs were run in 10 µl volumes using the Qiagen Multiplex PCR kit according to the manufacturer’s protocols using 1 µl of DNA and 0.5 µl of each 10 µM primer.
 An optimal annealing temperature of 55ºC for the nuclear and 46 ºC for the mitochondrial markers was identified by gradient PCRs.
 We amplified all separate specimens for each of the 8 markers to generate reference libraries and 16 of the mock communities.
 A first round PCR was run with 32 cycles using tailed primers.
 On these tails, a second indexing PCR was performed with 6 cycles, to introduce Illumina TruSeq adapters and dual indexes.
 The basic PCR layout followed that described in Lange et al (2014).

 Additionally, we ran a series of PCRs with varying cycle numbers and increasing DNA template concentration.
 All 23 mock communities were used for this experiment.
 Two PCRs were run as described above with the primer combination ArF1/Fol-degen-rev. 4 µl of template DNA (corresponding to 60 ng) were used in a 10 µl PCR to allow an initial priming of as many template molecules as possible with few PCR rounds.
-Experiments with 4, 8, 16 and 32 first round PCR cycles of were run, followed by second round indexing PCRs of 26, 22, 14 and 6 cycles, to add the total number of cycles to 32.
-Assuming that PCR priming bias is leading to inaccurate predictions of species abundance in community samples, a low number of first round PCRs should greatly reduce this bias.
+Experiments with 4, 8, 16 and 32 first round PCR cycles of were run, followed by second round indexing PCRs of 26, 22, 14 and 6 cycles, to make the total number of cycles 32 across experiments.
+Assuming that PCR priming bias leads to inaccurate predictions of species abundance in community samples, a low number of first round PCRs should greatly reduce this bias.
 As the following indexing PCR is based on the same priming sites (5’-tails introduced in the first round PCR) for all samples, PCR bias should be of minor concern here.
 After each round of PCR, the product was cleaned up from remaining primer sequences by 1X AMpure XP Beads according to the manufacturer’s protocol (Beckman Coulter, Indianapolis, USA).
 The final libraries were quantified with a Qbit Fluorometer as described above and then all samples pooled in equimolar amounts.

 Table 1 Targeted genes, primer combinations and primer sequences used in this study.